 Into the theory

-The young chemist will be awarded his degree from Leiden University.
+The young chemist will be awarded his degree from Leiden University and TU Delft.
 In Leiden, students are taught the more fundamental subjects, which is the direction that Ruard chose.
 His aversion to lab work and actual experiments provided him with an opportunity to discover another passion: computational chemistry.
 'Essentially, it’s the process of replicating chemical reactions and systems on a computer by performing calculations and simulations.'
 He enthusiastically predicts that this field will develop rapidly in the years to come.

 Chemistry is hugely important; it’s about processing the basic elements that we have at our disposal into products that we want and need.